Milk

-Milk is a white liquid food produced by the mammary glands of lactating mammals.
-It is the primary source of nutrition for young mammals (including breastfed human infants) before they are able to digest solid food.
+Milk is usually a white liquid food (but can be shades of yellow, cream, pink, or brown) produced by the mammary glands of lactating mammals.
+It is the primary source of nutrition for young mammals before they are able to digest solid food.
 Milk contains many nutrients, including calcium and protein, as well as lactose and saturated fat; the enzyme lactase is needed to break down lactose.
 Immune factors and immune-modulating components in milk contribute to milk immunity.
 The first milk, which is called colostrum, contains antibodies and immune-modulating components that strengthen the immune system against many diseases.

 As an agricultural product, milk is collected from farm animals, mostly cattle, on a dairy.
 It is used by humans as a drink and as the base ingredient for dairy products.
 The US CDC recommends that children over the age of 12 months (the minimum age to stop giving breast milk or formula) should have two servings of milk products a day, and more than six billion people worldwide consume milk and milk products.
 The ability for adult humans to digest milk relies on lactase persistence, so lactose intolerant individuals have trouble digesting lactose.

 In 2011, dairy farms produced around 730 e6tonne of milk from 260 million dairy cows.
 India is the world's largest producer of milk and the leading exporter of skimmed milk powder.
 New Zealand, Germany, and the Netherlands are the largest exporters of milk products.
 Between 750 and 900 million people live in dairy-farming households.